skills/publish-docker-images/.github/steps/2-step.md

 1. Open the `.github/workflows/docker-publish.yml` file.
 1. Remove your existing `Build and push Docker image` step with `docker` commands.
 We will replace that with open source actions.
 1. Add these following three steps in place of the step you just removed

+   These steps will set up QEMU for multi-architecture builds, set up Docker Buildx, and then build and push the Docker image with two different tags.

    ```yaml
    - name: Set up QEMU